sumanxsaurabh/Natural-Language-Processing/Fake-News-Classifier/README.md

 # Accuracy Score of different model

-* Bag of Words using Stemming:  0.9026
+* Bag of Words using Stemming : 0.9026
-* TF-IDF using Lemmatization:   0.8814
+* TF-IDF using Lemmatization  : 0.8814
-* RNN LSTM:                     0.92
-* RNN Bidirectional LSTM:       0.9289
+* RNN LSTM                    : 0.9133

 # Conclusion

-We can see that RNN Bidirectional LSTM gave a greater accuracy than Bag of Words, TF-IDF and LSTM model.
+We can see that RNN LSTM gave a greater accuracy than Bag of Words, TF-IDF and LSTM model.
 Hence, this model should be preferred over others.